IRIS-Solutions-Team/irispie-pages/docs/structural_models/sequential_models/reference.md

 ???+ input "plan"
-    `PlanSimulate` object with a simulation plan, i.e. information about which LHS variables to exogenize in which periods.
+    `PlanSimulate` object with a simulation plan, i.e. information about which LHS variables to exogenize at which dates.
 If `plan=None`, no simulation plan is imposed on the simulation.